How to Add Beads to a Knitting Project As You Go

-- Consider using graph paper to visualize threading and crocheting placements.
+If you are creating your own bead pattern, sketch it out first on graph paper to visualize threading and crocheting placements.
 Typically, patterns will include instructions for what beads to thread.
 Without a pattern, plan ahead of time to ensure your design looks flawless.

 Put Your Bead on the Crochet Hook

-- The first step to knitting with beads without pre-stringing is to start your knitting project and knit as far as you want to go before placing any beads.
+Start your knitting project and knit as far as you want to go before placing any beads.

-- For the pony beads illustrated in the photos, a size B crochet hook was used.
-It is recommended to use a crochet hook that is smaller... for tinier beads.
-Utilize the crochet hook conversion chart to measure correctly and view available sizes.
+When you're ready to put a bead in place, use a crochet hook that is smaller for tinier beads.
+Utilize a crochet hook conversion chart to measure correctly and view available sizes.

 Catch the Knit Stitch

-- If your yarn is too slippery, pinch the stitch at its base so it does not drop.
+If your yarn is too slippery, pinch the stitch at its base, so it does not drop.

 Place the Bead

-- Next, slide the stitch off the knitting needle and bring the bead on the crochet hook up and over the stitch, so that the bead is surrounding the stitch, which is securely hooked onto the crochet hook.
+Slide the stitch off the knitting needle and bring the bead on the crochet hook up and over the stitch, so that the bead is surrounding the stitch, which is securely hooked onto the crochet hook.

-- Add more yarn as necessary to place the bead appropriately.
+Add more yarn as necessary to place the bead appropriately.

 Put the Stitch on the Needle

-- Now, use the crochet hook to help you put the stitch, now being choked by the bead, onto the right-hand knitting needle.
+Use the crochet hook to help you put the stitch, now being choked by the bead, onto the right-hand knitting needle.

-- Do not try to knit the stitch.
+Do not try to knit the stitch.

-- The stitch should have enough stretch in it to allow you to place it over the needle even though the bead is taking up some of the stitch's space.
+The stitch should have enough stretch in it to allow you to place it over the needle even though the bead is taking up some of the stitch's space.

 Finish the Project

-- Now that you have placed your bead, continue to work across the row, adding beads where you want.
+Continue to work across the row, adding beads where you want.

-- You can place beads deliberately throughout a project or a section of a project, or place them randomly.
+You can place beads deliberately throughout a project or a section of a project, or place them randomly.

-- Repeat the steps as noted above to add as many beads as you like to your... project.
+Repeat the steps as noted above to add as many beads as you like to your project.